rudrakabir/chrome-url-title-copier/readme.md

 # Copy Title & URL Chrome Extension

-This lightweight Chrome extension copies the current tab's title & URL in a format perfect for Google Sheets (Title in Column A, URL in Column B).
+This lightweight Chrome extension copies the current tab's title & URL in a format perfect for Google Sheets or Excel.
+(Title in Column A, URL in Column B).

+Once installed, Simply press the extension button, and paste into your sheet.
+No sign in or account required, no data collected or sent.

 ## 🚀 How to Install
 1. Download & extract the ZIP.